shellntel-acct/vcr/README.md

 Click each IP address to see the vulnerabilities associated with that host.
 You may then click each vulnerability name to see details about that vulnerability, including description, affected port/service, and any available mitigations.

+*Important* The templates use jQuery to properly format that pages, and it can take a while to format larger pages.
+Be sure to allow the scripts to continue to run (or run at all), or the pages won't look good.

 At any time, click “Dashboard” in the upper right navigation menu to get back to the main view.

 By Vulnerability: In the upper right corner of index.html, click “Vulnerability Report”.
 This report can be huge and will take a while to load (jQuery is formatting the data in the background).
 If you get prompted to continue running scripts on the page, click “Yes”.